paola1395/COVID-19-Vaccination-and-Reactions/README.md

 ### Research Questions to Answer:
-Track COVID-19 vaccination in the World, answer instantly to your questions:
+Track COVID-19 vaccination in the World, answer questions:
 * Which country is using what vaccine?
 * In which country the vaccination programme is more advanced?
 * Where are vaccinated more people per day?